shivamtripathi91/zomentum_chatui/README.md

 ![](readme_Images/5.png)

 > To edit the project in visual code, one can type the command "code ." in cmd in place of step 3 and onwards.

-> Software and Libarary Requirement: Reactjs, npx-npm, Nodejs, React Hooks, Visual Code with other dependencies like faker for text generation.
+###### Software and Libarary Requisite: Reactjs, npx-npm, Nodejs, React Hooks, Visual Code with other dependencies like faker for text generation.
 <br/>

 ---